 |HS 11379 sale/transportation for sale of ecstasy||Felony penalties: 2 to 9 years in prison; up to $10,000 fine|

 |VC 23152(f) driving under the influence of ecstasy||Misdemeanor penalties: driver’s license suspension; up to $390 in fines; 3-5 years of DUI probation|

 Fortunately, our California ecstasy attorneys excel at fighting bogus ecstasy and other drug charges.
 As a law firm comprised of former cops and prosecutors, we have the inside knowledge that is essential to defending against drug crimes.

-In this article, our California criminal defense lawyers will answer the following frequently asked questions about California ecstasy charges:
+In this article, our California criminal defense lawyers will answer the following frequently asked questions about ecstasy charges:

 - 1. What are the Penalties for Violating California Ecstasy Laws?

 - 1.1.
 What are the penalties for personal possession of ecstasy (Health & Safety Code 11377 HS)?

 - 1.2.
 What are the penalties for possession or purchase of ecstasy for sale (Health & Safety Code 11378 HS)?